Why I became a funeral director

 “This was always what I was meant to do”

-Rachael Barber, funeral director and area manager based at Gordon Barber Funeral Homes
+Rachael Barber, funeral director and regional manager based at Gordon Barber Funeral Homes

 For Rachael, the funeral business was very much a part of her family heritage.
 As a young child, her grandfather’s bedroom window overlooked a local funeral director’s business, sparking an interest in the industry that stayed with him throughout his career as a builder.